Insuring Older Homes: Coverage Considerations for Central New York Properties

 If two bedrooms and a half bath survived a fire unscathed while the kitchen, dining room, and living room were completely destroyed, as a policyholder with the ordinance or law coverage endorsement, the insurer will offer a set amount of money to help you rebuild the undamaged areas.

 That set amount is all you’re getting.
 For many carriers, ordinance or law coverage totals $10,000.
 Others will offer up to 5 percent of your Coverage A limit.
-If that limit is $300,000, the ordinance or law coverage comes to $15,000 in total, which is still not much when you consider the work needed.
+If that limit is $300,000, the ordinance or law coverage comes to $15,000 in total, which may not be much when you consider the work needed.

-Central New York homeowners with homes built in the last 20 years won’t be attracted to the ordinance or law coverage endorsement since their homes aren’t far removed from meeting current code requirements.
+Central New York homeowners with homes built in the last 20 years may not find the ordinance or law coverage endorsement as relevant since their homes aren't far removed from meeting current code requirements.
 Upgrading undamaged portions of the house won’t be as expensive as older homes.

-If you own a home that was built before 1990, however, you may encounter future rebuilding costs that the ordinance or law coverage endorsement will help buffer.
+If you own a home that was built before 1990, however, you may encounter future rebuilding costs that the ordinance or law coverage endorsement can help offset.

 Things to Consider if You Have an Older House